Ludwig Von Drake: Character

 In the story "Duckburg, U.S.A.", published in Ludwig Von Drake #1 (November 1961), Professor Ludwig Von Drake arrives in Duckburg by train, and it is shown that Donald Duck had never seen this Austrian relative before, not even in a picture.
 Grandma Duck, Uncle Scrooge McDuck, Daisy Duck, Gladstone Gander, Huey, Dewey and Louie, Gus Goose, and Gyro Gearloose also appear in this same story waiting to know Ludwig at the train station, and Grandma enthusiastically exclaims, "Professor Ludwig Von Drake!
 Such a nice-sounding name!".
 In some old comic stories where Ludwig visits Grandma on her farm, it is clear that they have a close relationship, as shown in the story "Message From Space", where Grandma exclaims, "You need rest, dear boy!", after thinking he had a kind of nervous breakdown.
 In "Pigeon Panic" Ludwig exclaims, "Ho!
 You know you can depend on me!", after Grandma warned him to be careful with her smartest homer.
 There is an enlightening sequence of two panels in the story "The Rural Eggs-pert", where Ludwig is resting in an old chair of Grandma's house when an antique buyer asks Grandma to sell him "this fine old specimen" (the chair) and she answers, "Well, it's been in the family for years, but I could do without it!", making Ludwig astonished, since he thinks she is referring to him as if he was a livestock.
 He would not have reacted this way if he was not her relative.
 In the last panel of the story "Barn Dance Doctor", Grandma refers to Ludwig as her "cityfied cousin".
 Since it was stipulated by Don Rosa that her father was a Coot and her mother was a Gadwall, it is not clear if Ludwig Von Drake is related to Elvira Coot through her father or her mother.
-Elvira could have an Austrian ascendancy to explain her kinship to Ludwig.
+Grandma Duck could have an Austrian ascendancy to explain her kinship to Ludwig.